Banana Milkshake

 For this banana milkshake recipe I always use either coconut milk or almond milk.
 According to ayurveda, bananas and dairy milk do not go well together.
 This combination can lead to indigestion and a sluggish stomach.

-But when made with non-dairy milk this banana shake becomes a super healthy and nutritious drink.
+But when made with a plant-based milk this banana shake becomes a super healthy and nutritious drink.
 It is vegan, gluten-free, and perfect for those who are lactose intolerant.
-You can even add a pinch of cardamom powder or cinnamon powder for extra gut health and delicious flavor.

 Banana milkshakes are sweet enough that kids will love them, and they can be considered a dessert.
 Or enjoy a refreshing banana milkshake for a quick breakfast or snack that’s both light and filling.